timjzee/timjzee.github.io/_posts/2018-5-21-frankenstein1.markdown

 __Table 1__: This how I wanted the annotated version of Frankenstein to be structured.

 | Text Array | `nothing is more painful` | `than the dead calmness of inaction and certainty which,` | `when the mind ...` |
 | :---: | :---: | :---: | :---: |
 | __Hand Array__ | __`Mary Shelley`__ | __`Percy Shelley`__ | __`Mary Shelley`__ |

+This structure can be implemented in so-called JSON objects:
+- text.json: `["Nothing is more painful ", "than the dead calmness of inaction & certainty which", " when the mind ..."]`
+- hand.json: `["mws", "pbs", "mws"]`

 It might be possible to convert the e-book into this format.
 However, often e-books are DRM-protected which would probably make this process rather frustrating.
 Besides, it would likely be illegal to turn the e-book version into raw text and redistribute it online.
 Luckily, we have an alternative source for Robinson's annotated version: *The Shelley Godwin Archive*.